“You can’t quit,” General Pol stammered, chasing My‑re across the Broken Sword tavern.

 “Nope.
 There are a few things I need.
 Who is the best smith on the Isle of the Eye?”
 My‑re asked.

-“I think I know someone,” Vomarian Fae said running his hand through his long, black hair.
+“I think I know someone,” Vomarian said, running his hand through his long, black hair.
 “Why?”

-My-re heard the chorus of metal-striking metal long before the workshop came into view.
+My‑re heard the chorus of metal-striking metal long before the workshop appeared.

-A might roar rolled over the hammer’s din.
+A mighty roar rolled over the hammer’s din.
 “Quicker lads!
-There be no reheating it and that metal be cooling off faster than a dwarven gala where the ale be running dry!”
+There be no reheating it, and that metal be cooling off faster than a dwarven gala where the ale be running dry!”

-A dwarf, almost wider than he was tall, emerged wearing thick leather with a dingy apron.
-A massive tomb holding several hundred paged were locked together and hung from his back.
-He sported a fire read beard braided in three thick strands.
-The outer two were longer than the middle with brass clasps holding the weaves in place.
-The sides of his head was shaven with blue tattoos around his eyes and forehead.
-His muscles radiated power with every step and My-re was surprised he didn’t leave indentions in the dirt as he strode towards the four youths.
+A dwarf, almost wider than tall, emerged wearing thick leather with a dingy apron.
+A massive tome with a thin, grey stone cover hung from his back and attached to his belt.
+He sported a fire-red beard braided in three thick strands.
+The outer two were longer than the middle, and brass clasps held the weaves in place.
+The sides of his head were shaven, with blue tattoos around his eyes and forehead.
+His muscles radiated power with every step, and My‑re half expected him to leave indentations in the dirt as he strode toward the four youths.

-The two with hammers drummed the metal one after the other in a rhythm holding music of its own.
+Two drummed the metal with hammers, one after the other, in a rhythm that held music of its own.
 The lead dwarf folded his arms across his thick chest and grunted with satisfaction.
 “Almost done.
 Get the bucket lads.
 It’s going for a swim.”

-“Master Ironworker, the right corner is starting to warp.”
+“Master Hammerhand, the right corner is starting to warp.”

-“Is it now?” the dwarf said and then motioned them away.
-“On second thought get the big bucket.”
+“Is it now?” the massive dwarf said, motioning them away.
+“On second thought, get the big bucket.”

-The two hammers disengaged, as the lead dwarf grabbed a nearby sledgehammer, which most men could only hope to wield with both hands.
-The two remaining smithies held the tongs, cringed in anticipation, and enhanced their grip.
-The dwarf raised the hammer and it came down ‘whooshing’.
-The impact seemed to cause the entire area to jump, while the dwarf remained stationary.
+The two hammerers disengaged.
+The lead dwarf grabbed a nearby sledgehammer, which most men could only hope to wield with both hands.
+The two remaining smiths held the tongs, cringed in anticipation, and enhanced their grip.
+The dwarf raised the hammer, and it came down ‘whooshing.’
+The impact seemed to cause the entire area to jump while the dwarf remained stationary.
 A second strike caused a similar effect.
 Snorting in satisfaction at the shape of the breastplate’s right corner, he dropped the hammer.
 The tong bearers relaxed their grip.

-The former hammers returned with two buckets sloshing with water.
+The former hammerers returned with two buckets sloshing with water.

 The dwarf roared, “Are ye daft?
 I told ya ye’d need the big bucket!”

-“To the nine hells!
-It must be those fairies again,” the dwarf said, then looked up and grumbled under his breath.
+“To the nine hells.
+It must be those fairies again,” the dwarf said, then looked up and grumbled.
 “Speaking of fairies.”

-“Kildo Hammerhand, I see you’re still beating your own metal, Vomarian Fae snorted.
+“Kildo Hammerhand, I see you’re still beating your own metal,” Vomarian snorted.

 Kildo asked with eagerness, “Are ye coming to pay off yer debt?”
-He then looked around Fae to My-re.
+He then looked around Vomarian to My‑re.
 His face soured.
 “Or are ye coming to add another?”

-Realizing these two had a history, My-re stepped forward and said, “They say you’re they best smith on the Isle of the Eye.”
+Realizing these two had a history, My‑re said, “They say you’re the best and smartest smith on the Isle of the Eye.”

 “They be right.”

 “Then I’m in the right place.
-I need something that can resist fire,” My-re said then added, “A lot of fire.”
+I need something that can resist fire,” My‑re said, adding, “A lot of fire.”

 “There be different kinds of fire lass.
-Are ye talking torch fire, wildfire-“
+Are ye talking torch fire or wildfire?”

-The pounding in the forge stopped as the four dwarven youths, as well as Kildo regarded her.
+The pounding in the forge stopped.
+The four dwarven youths and Kildo regarded her.
 Scratching his beard, Kildo said, “Ye’d be unlucky enough indeed if ye be messing with dragon fire.”

 “Luck favors the prepared,” My‑re said.